 Dr. Aung Thant

-Aung Thant is a physician and development practitioner with extensive experience in development projects as well as emergency humanitarian assistant work for more than 10 years.
+Dr. Aung Thant is a physician and development practitioner with extensive experience in development projects as well as emergency humanitarian assistance.
 His experience includes working in resource-limited areas of Myanmar including Wa Special Region 2, Northern Chin State and Mon State.
 He has worked for a variety of projects focusing on primary health care, malaria, HIV and AIDS, capacity development, micro-finance, child protection, gender and diversity and civil society strengthening with Aide Medicale Internationale, CARE International, FHI360 and Paung Ku.
-He is currently working as a program manger for Paung Ku.

-Rehan Khan is Managing Director of Coca-Cola Myanmar.
-Prior to his current role, he was Business Development Director for Coca-Cola Thailand and ASEAN business unit.
-Within his 21 years of work experience in The Coca-Cola Company, Rehan has held various roles of increasing responsibility in several markets across Asia and Europe.
+Rehan Khan is the Vice President and General Manager – Vending of Coca-Cola Japan.
+Prior to his current role, he was Managing Director of Coca-Cola Myanmar and Business Development Director for Coca-Cola Thailand and ASEAN business unit.
+Within his over 26 years of work experience in The Coca-Cola Company, Mr. Khan has held various roles of increasing responsibility in several markets across Asia and Europe.
 His extensive experience within The Coca-Cola Company encompasses a good mix of under-developed, developing and highly-developed markets.
 During his tenure with The Coca-Cola Company, he has lived and worked in multiple countries across the globe.

-Rehan holds a Masters in Business Administration from Kellogg Business School and The Hong Kong University of Science & Technology.
+Mr. Khan holds an MBA from Northwestern University’s Kellogg School of Management and The Hong Kong University of Science & Technology.

 Dr. Thant Thaw Kaung